Vitols999/QMS-WIKI/AxMaintainPageTOC.md

 For obvious reasons, GitHub doesn't allow to execute arbitrary code on their servers as part of server-side Git hooks.

-Thus, the easiest way to create and update TOC's on Wiki pages is to use a client-side script on a local copy of the remote Wiki.
+Thus, the easiest way to create and update TOCs on Wiki pages is to use a client-side script on a local copy of the remote Wiki.
 This approach is similar to the handling of navigation bars for Wiki pages and it has the same disadvantages:

 * If a Wiki page is edited on the server, then the TOC may get out of sync.
 * If a Wiki page is edited locally, then the user *should* run a script to handle necessary updates of the pages TOC.
 This can be automated with a client-side Git hook, but this hook needs special manual installation by each local user.